williamharmer-db/genie_chatgpt_charting_example/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is provided as-is without any license or warranty.
+Use at your own discretion.

 ## 🆘 Troubleshooting